bit-dream/candied/README.md

 ## Usage

+### DBC Data structure
+When you create an fresh instance of the Dbc class using `new Dbc()`, a new data structure is created to encapsulate all of the components that make up a dbc file.

+After creating messages/signals or loading directly from a dbc file, you can see the contents of the data by using the `.` operator on that specific class instance and calling the data variable, e.g. `const dbc = new Dbc(); dbc.data;`

+The structure of the data is as follows:
+- Data
+    - version: string | null -> Version of the DBC file
+    - messages: Map<string, Message> -> A container of all available CAN messages
+    - description: string | null; -> Short description of the DBC file
+    - busConfiguration: number | null; -> Expected CAN bus speed
+    - canNodes: string[]; -> List of nodes as they exist for the network topology
+    - valueTables: Map<string, ValueTable> | null; -> Value Tables/Enumerations
+    - attributes: Attributes | null; -> Any and all top level attributes

+Invidiual messages can be pulled out by key (since the data structure is a Map) or by using the builtin uility function `getMessageById()` or `getMessageByName()`.
+Each individual message contains a substructure with the following items:

+- Message
+    - name: string -> Name of the message
+    - id: number -> CAN ID of the message
+    - dlc: number -> Data Length Code (DLC) of the message
+    - sendingNode: string | null -> Any node that sends this message
+    - signals: Map<string, Signal> -> Map of all available signals attached to this message
+    - description: string | null -> Short description of this message

+Messages typically contain a list of signals.
+Signals can be access access in a similar way to that of messages, since each message contains a Map data structure for its signals.
+CAN-DBC has built in utility functions to make the process a little bit easier, namely `getSignalByName` and `getSignalsByName`.

+The structure of an individual signal is:

+- Signal
+    - name: string
+    - multiplex: string | null
+    - startBit: number
+    - length: number
+    - endianness: string
+    - signed: boolean
+    - factor: number
+    - offset: number
+    - min: number
+    - max: number
+    - unit: string
+    - receivingNodes: string[]
+    - description: string | null
+    - valueTable: ValueTable | null

 ### Loading a dbc
 can-dbc loads dbc files asynchonously as to not bottleneck applications and as a result the actual loading of the file will need to be wrapped in an async/await function or